LeanneCodes/GinTopia_NEW/README.md

     <summary>Tests Conducted</summary>

 ### Automated
 * The automated coverage report results at 88%.
 The remaining 12% of tests is covered under manual testing.
+This is due to example code not working for this project, therefore, decided to show the remaining code works via manual testing.

 ![image](media/coverage-report.png)